nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/sp90fj8rhvc.md

 ```
 # example: traditional numpy import style

-# import numpy     # if you use this, replace 'np' with 'numpy' in the loadtxt command
 import numpy as np # if you use this, 'numpy' is replaced with the abbreviation 'np'

 filename = 'Calibration_650nm.csv'